PaulTiffany/paleae/README.md

 We welcome contributions!
 If you're interested in helping improve Paleae, please read our comprehensive [Contributing Guide](./CONTRIBUTING.md) for details on setting up your development environment, running tests, and submitting pull requests.

+### Privacy & Safety (30s)
+- Runs locally in read-only mode.
+No execution.
+No network.
+- Skips binaries, huge files (>10 MB), VCS/caches, and `.env` by default.
+- Add a `.paleaeignore` to exclude anything sensitive.
+- You are responsible for what you share—review the JSON before uploading.

 ## Usage

 ```